-- Quixote Village is a self-governing community of 30 previously homeless adults.
+- Quixote Village is a community of 30 previously homeless adults.

-- The Village consists of 30 tiny (144 sq. ft interior) cottages, and a community building that contains a shared kitchen, dining area, living room, showers, laundry, and office and meeting space.
+- The Village consists of 30 tiny cottages (144 sq. ft interior) and a community building that contains a shared kitchen, dining area, living room, showers, laundry, offices and meeting space.

-- The Village site is 2.17 acres, and includes space for a large vegetable garden and personal “door yard” gardens in front of each cottage.
+- The Village site is 2.17 acres, and includes a large vegetable garden and personal front yard gardens in front of each cottage.

-- The Village is staffed by a full-time Program Manager and a part-time Resident Advocate.
+- The Village is staffed by a full-time Program Manager and Resident Advocate.

 - The Village is supported by Panza, a 501C3 non-profit organization.
 (Panza is named for Sancho Panza, the servant of Don Quixote in the Cervantes novel.)

-How to Apply for Residence at the Village
+How to Apply to live at the Village

 - In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Executive Committee and an opportunity to meet Village residents.

-- Background checks are required; residents may not have outstanding warrants, a recent history of violence or theft, and may not be sex offenders.
+- Background checks and drugs screenings are required.
+Residents may not have outstanding warrants, a recent history of violence or theft, and may not be sex offenders.

 - In February, 2007, a homeless camp was established in a downtown Olympia parking lot to protest a city ordinance that forbade sitting or lying on a sidewalk.
 When police threatened to break up the camp, a local church offered campers sanctuary on their grounds.

-- The founders of Camp Quixote hoped to find land a build a village for themselves, consisting of tiny houses and a shared building that would house showers, laundry, and cooking facilities.
+- The founders of Camp Quixote hoped to find land and build a village for themselves, consisting of tiny houses and a shared building that would house showers, laundry, and cooking facilities.